DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/metrics-and-analysis/creating-and-managing-metrics.md

 ---
 title: Creating and Managing Metrics

-sidebar_position: 5
+sidebar_position: 3
 ---

 :::info
 Metrics rely on custom events.

 Metrics are available to all customers on any plan.
 However, to run Metrics, custom events must be sent to DevCycle.
-These events incur extra costs which are added to your existing plan.
+These events incur extra costs, which will be added to your existing plan.
 To learn more, read about our pricing, or contact us.
 :::

 ### Overview